shreyaseebais/LearningJavascript/README.md

 Each execution context goes through two phases:

 **Creation Phase:**
-1. Memory is allocated for variables and functions.
+1. Creates the Variable Object - Memory is allocated for variables and functions.
+2. Creates the scope chain - List of all scopes.
 2. Variables are set to undefined (hoisting).
 3. Functions are stored in their entirety (hoisting).
 4. this is determined based on the context.